joedolson/my-tickets-stripe/readme.txt

 == Changelog ==

+= 1.2.1 =

+* Bug fix: If a site does not have a blog name defined, use their URL to generate the statement descriptor.
+* Bug fix: Payment may not be finalized immediately.
+Provide better description of status if not.
+*

 = 1.2.0 =

 * Major Update: Change Stripe API usage to conform to Strong Customer Authentication rules